 If you want a rich, dark, dramatic color then matte is ideal as it’s a low-sheen paint.
 For neutral shades and lighter tones, satin is great as it reflects a little light thanks to its mid-sheen finish.

-Satin is the more flexible and durable of the two and is better suited to high traffic areas within the home as well as the exterior, as it’s moisture-resistant.
+Satin is the more flexible and durable of the two and is better suited to high traffic areas within the home, as a paint finish for bathrooms, and for the exterior, as it’s moisture-resistant.
 Look for one-coat products that are easier to apply and take less time.
 Keep in mind that satin will show up any imperfections more than matte and you need to apply carefully to avoid any overlapping lines showing up.

 Matte paint reflects less light than satin so it offers a uniform look with good coverage and strong color.
 It will be less easy to clean and isn’t as durable however, so keep it for less busy areas of the home.
 It’s easy to use though, hides any blemishes and dries quickly.